HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ### Security

 Google places a specific focus on security in all respects.
 The search engine maintains lists of sites that have shown suspicious activity or have been hacked.
 Search Console surfaces these issues and Chrome users are presented with warnings before visiting sites with these problems.
-Additionally, Google provides an [algorithmic boost](https://developers.google.com/search/blog/2014/08/https-as-ranking-signal) to pages that are served over [HTTPS](https://developers.google.com/search/docs/advanced/security/https) (Hypertext Transfer Protocol Secure).
+Additionally, Google provides an <a hreflang="en" href="https://developers.google.com/search/blog/2014/08/https-as-ranking-signal">algorithmic boost</a> to pages that are served over <a hreflang="en" href="https://developers.google.com/search/docs/advanced/security/https">HTTPS</a> (Hypertext Transfer Protocol Secure).
 For a more in-depth analysis on this topic, see the [Security](./security) chapter.

 #### HTTPS usage